-Kitchener is a city in the Regional Municipality of Waterloo, Ontario.
-It is located west of Toronto, and it is a “twin city” with Waterloo.
+Kitchener is a mid-sized city in the Regional Municipality of Waterloo, Ontario, located west of Toronto.

 In the City of Kitchener’s Official Plan: A Complete & Healthy Kitchener (approved by the Region of Waterloo on November 19, 2014), a Complete Streets policy is included within the Parks Strategic Plan and Leisure Facilities Master Plan: “The City will develop a system of Complete Streets, linked open spaces, multi-use pathways and bikeways throughout the city relying heavily on the city’s parklands, watercourses, utility corridors, natural heritage areas and schools” (8-C.1.12).

 While Complete Streets policy language is not included within other sections of the plan that apply more directly to streets, some additional direction is provided about creating safe streets for all in Section 13 “Integrated Transportation Systems”:

 - “The City will ensure, whenever feasible, the provision of facilities to encourage walking and cycling, and to address the needs, safety and convenience of pedestrians and cyclists when constructing or reconstructing public facilities.”
 (13.C.1.1) – note the language “whenever feasible” weakens this directive

 - “The City will provide sidewalks on both sides of streets with minimal exceptions in accordance with the City’s Sidewalk Policy.”
 (13.C.1.5) – this is very clear, including directions on when exceptions are permitted